 Schedule your next event at the Rogalski Center!

-We know that choosing where to hold your special event can be stressful, which is why the St. Ambrose University Rogalski Center event professionals will provide exceptional services to ensure your satisfaction.
+We know that choosing where to hold your special event can be both stressful and exciting, which is why the St. Ambrose University Rogalski Center event professionals will provide exceptional services to ensure your satisfaction.

 The facility has a spacious ballroom that can be divided into smaller areas to fit the specified occasion.
-The space can be used for wedding receptions, lectures, socials, conferences, benefits, and award ceremonies.
+The full ballroom can be used for wedding receptions, lectures, socials, conferences, benefits, and award ceremonies.

 1. University group requests for space are given priority over non-university groups.